-Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims “I Am Not With Drake”
+Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims ‘I Am Not With Drake’

 A post shared by champagnepapi (@champagnepapi) on

-During their time together, it was reported that Drake showered Lopez with a number of romantic gestures, including gifting her a $100,000 Tiffany & Co. diamond necklace, and throwing her a special winter wonderland themed party when he found out she never had the opportunity to attend her own school prom.
+During their time together, it was reported that Drake showered Lopez with a number of romantic gestures, including gifting her a $100,000 Tiffany & Co. diamond necklace and throwing her a special winter wonderland themed party when he found out she never had the opportunity to attend her own school prom.

 After months of speculation, Lopez finally cleared up the rumors when she appeared on Monday’s episode of the Daily Show.